Privacy Notice

 · give us feedback or contact us.

-Automated technologies or interactions Technical Data and Usage Data relating to your interaction with the Website or our other websites may be collected using cookies or other similar technologies.
+Automated technologies or interactions Technical Data and Usage Data relating to your interaction with the Website or our other websites may be collected automatically using cookies or other similar technologies.
+Please see our Cookie Policy – Castle Community Bank for further details.

 Third parties and publicly available sources We may receive your personal data from an organisation who employs or engages you.

 We may receive references and other personal data relating to you from third party organisations or professional advisers.
-Such third party organisations include fraud prevention agencies to check and verify your identity (and the identity of any other individual named on your application) and collect your credit report (and any other individual named on your application).
+Such third party organisations include credit reference agencies to undertake credit and identity checks, fraud prevention agencies to check and verify your identity (and the identity of any other individual named on your application) and collect your credit report (and any other individual named on your application).

-We may obtain your personal data, in particular contact, financial or transactional details, from third-party providers of payment and credit card services or from providers of delivery services.
+We may obtain your personal data, in particular contact, financial or transactional details, from third-party providers of payment and credit card services, debt recovery services or from providers of delivery services.

 We may obtain your personal data from the other applicant where you are a joint applicant.

-We may obtain your personal data from publicly available sources such as Facebook, LinkedIn or Twitter
+We may obtain your personal data from publicly available sources such as Facebook, LinkedIn or X (formerly Twitter).

 6. Failure to provide personal data

-Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform services for you.
+Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform services for you or provide you with the products that you have requested.

 7. Marketing